Auckland War Memorial Museum: Renovation and extension

 The new sections of the museum have been favourably likened to a Matryoshka doll—buildings nested within a building.

 In 2020, the museum opened a new set of exhibitions called Tāmaki Herenga Waka: Stories of Auckland.
 This includes sections on the land, water, and city, as well as specific areas focused on activism and data visualisation.
 The data visualisation section, titled Living City: Rarau mai, explores the city's ethnically diverse population with large-scale visual displays focusing on three themes: people, environment and systems.
 This was created in collaboration with Data Visualisation Design Consultancy firm Oom Creative and draws from a range of databases including iNaturalist, National Institute for Water and Atmospheric Research (NIWA), and census data.
 The exhibition includes a soundscape by Marco Cher-Gibard.

 Also in 2020 was the opening of the redesigned South Atrium entrance, Te Ao Mārama.
 This built on Auckland architect Noel Lane's 2006 design which featured the large Samoan-inspired Tanoa bowl at its core.
-The new atrium was a design collaboration between a number of Australasian architecture firms in collaboration with iwi and pasifika communities in Auckland with a multicultural focus.
+The new atrium was a design collaboration between Australasian architecture firms, Jasmax, Francis-Jones Morehen Thorp, and designTRIBE, in collaboration with Iwi and Pasifika communities in Auckland, with a multicultural focus.
 Under the Tanoa bowl is an AV installation containing stories from Ngāti Whātua Orākei, Ngāti Paoa and Waikato Tainui.
+Te Ao Mārama won Supreme Award and Civic Award at the 2021 Interior Awards.

 Several artworks were commissioned for Te Ao Mārama.
 The gateway (titled Te Tatau Kaitiaki) was created by artist Graham Tipene.
-It depicts two manaia, as well as Tipene's Grandmother, and his Mother who died in 2014 – Tipene called the commission "a huge honour", saying "When I heard I was given this task, my first thought was mum."
+It depicts two manaia, as well as Tipene's grandmother, and his mother, who died in 2014.
+Tipene called the commission "a huge honour", saying "When I heard I was given this task, my first thought was mum."
 Placed centrally in the atrium is Manulua – twin sculptures by Tongan artist Sopolemalama Filipe Tohi.
 They represent the traditional practise of lalava (lashing) and symbolise "the unity of all things past, present and future."
-Outside the entrance is the sculpture Whaowhia by Brett Graham – a nod to the purpose of the museum as a war memorial and as a holder of knowledge.
-Finally Wāhi Whakanoa two new whakanoa by Chris Bailey were commissioned for the space, inspired by Hine-pū-te-hue the female guardian of the hue, and Rongomātāne the God associated with peace and cultivated plants.
+Outside the entrance is the sculpture Whaowhia by Brett Graham, a nod to the purpose of the museum as a war memorial and as a holder of knowledge.
+Finally, Wāhi Whakanoa, two new whakanoa by Chris Bailey, were commissioned for the space, inspired by Hine-pū-te-hue, the female guardian of the hue, and Rongomātāne, the god associated with peace and cultivated plants.

-Railway access

-Parnell Railway Station, which features the historic station building of the Newmarket station, was opened on 12 March 2017 in the suburb of Parnell, directly to the east of the Museum.
-It was thought that the station would see high demand from museum visitors, especially students and school children.

 Collections, exhibitions and research

 Auckland Museum's collections are organised into three principal areas: documentary heritage (manuscripts, correspondence and other historical documents in archives, along with pictorial art); the major branches of the natural sciences; and human history (broadly, material culture).
-The Museum maintains a high degree of regional cooperation and complementary collecting with other organisations across Auckland (among them Auckland Libraries and Auckland Art Gallery Toi o Tāmaki), and has done since its inception.
+The museum maintains a high degree of regional cooperation and complementary collecting with other organisations across Auckland (among them Auckland Libraries and Auckland Art Gallery Toi o Tāmaki), and has done since its inception.